General Principles of Hamiltonian Formulations of the Metric Gravity: Discussions and Conclusion

 \section{Discussions and Conclusion}

-In this study we have developed the new, physically transparent and logically self-consistent Hamilonian formulation of the metric gravity.
-We have determined all essential (fundamental and secondary) Poisson brackets which can now be used to perform a large amount of analytical and numerical calculations.
-The fundamental Poisson brackets are defined between all components of the gravitational field and corresponding momenta (or components of the momentum tensor).
+In this study we have developed the new, physically transparent and logically self-consistent Hamiltonian formulation of the metric gravity.
+In particular, we have have created an effective approach to determine various Poisson brackets which can now be used to perform a large amount of analytical and numerical calculations.
+The fundamental (or primary) Poisson brackets are defined between all components of the gravitational field and corresponding momenta (or components of the momentum tensor).
 The secondary Poisson brackets define commutation relations between arbitrary, in principle, analytical functions of coordinates (components of the gravitational field) and momenta.
 These Poisson brackets become the main working tools of the metric gravity, which can now be considered as an actual Hamiltonian system.
-The Poisson brackets defined in this paper can be used to solve various problems in metric gravity, e.g., obtain trajectories, derive and confirm new conservation laws, find integrals of motion, derive and investigate the laws of time-evolution for different quantities, vectors and tensors.
+Our Poisson brackets can be used to solve various problems in metric GR, e.g., obtain trajectories, derive and confirm new conservation laws, find integrals of motion, derive and investigate the laws of time-evolution for different quantities, vectors and tensors.

-Our approach allows one to determine the Poisson brackets from the two sets of basic dynamical variables: (a) set of straight dynamical variables, e.g., $\{ g_{\alpha\beta}, \pi^{\gamma\rho} \}$ (or $\{ g_{\alpha\beta}, P^{\gamma\rho} \}$), and (b) dual set of basic dynamical variables $\{ g^{\alpha\beta}, \pi_{\gamma\rho} \}$ (or $\{ g^{\alpha\beta}, P_{\gamma\rho} \}$).
+Our approach allows one to determine the Poisson brackets from the two sets of basic dynamical variables: (a) set of straight dynamical variables of the metric gravity: $\{ g_{\alpha\beta}, \pi^{\gamma\rho} \}$ (or $\{ g_{\alpha\beta}, P^{\gamma\rho} \}$), and (b) dual set of basic dynamical variables of metric GR: $\{ g^{\alpha\beta}, \pi_{\gamma\rho} \}$ (or $\{ g^{\alpha\beta}, P_{\gamma\rho} \}$).
 We have found that these two sets of dynamical variables are always needed to construct the truly covariant and correct Hamiltonian formulations of the metric gravity.
-The fundamental relation between these two sets of dynamical variables is given by the Poisson bracket, Eq. (\ref{eq1551}).
+The fundamental relation between these two sets of dynamical variables is given by the Poisson bracket, Eq.(\ref{eq1551}).
 In our new dynamical variables the same relation takes the form $[ g_{\alpha\beta}, P^{\mu\nu}] = \Delta^{\mu\nu}_{\alpha\beta} = [ P_{\alpha\beta}, g^{\mu\nu}]$.
 The straight and dual sets of canonical (tensor) variables complement each other and they are crucially important to develop any non-contradictory Hamiltonian approach to a system of interacting tensor fields, including the metric gravity.